One of our teachers was asking me the other day about Hualien, Taiwan.

-John and I always welcome an excuse to drive there, especially because it involves navigating one of Taiwan’s most scenic drives – The East Coast Highway!
+John and I always welcome an excuse to drive there, especially because it involves navigating one of Taiwan’s most scenic drives – Taiwan’s East Coast Highway!

 Hualien City is a charming little city on Taiwan’s eastern coastline.
 It’s set deep in Taiwan’s aboriginal heartland, with a rugged mountain range at its back door and the Pacific Ocean right outside its front door.
 It’s no wonder that Hualien is often called the prettiest city by the sea.